 The vast majority of patients with sciatica notice a significant improvement in the severity of their symptoms within 6-8 weeks.
 For this reason, initial treatment should be conservative to avoid unnecessary exposure to treatments.
-Instead, patients should be adequately counseled to understand the nature of the condition and equipped with methods to relieve the associated pain.
+Instead, patients should be adequately counseled to understand the nature of the condition and thus be equipped with methods to relieve the associated pain.

 If another condition, such as cauda equina syndrome, is suspected to be involved, referral to a neurosurgeon should be made immediately.